Einstellung effect: The speed test

 Luchins gave an elementary-school class a set of water jar problems.
 In order to create a stressful situation, experimenters told the students that the test would be timed, that the speed and accuracy of the test would be reviewed by their principal and teachers, and that the test would affect their grades.
 To further agitate the students during the test, experimenters were instructed to comment on how much slower the children were compared to children in lower grades.
 The experimenters observed anxious, stressed, and sometimes tearful faces during the experiment.
+(Note that while such methods were common in the 1950s, today it violates ethical practices in research.)

 The results of the experiment indicated that the stressful speed test situation increased rigidity.
 Luchins found that only three of the ninety-eight students tested were able to solve the extinction problem, and only two students used the direct method for the critical problems.
 The same experiment conducted under non-stress conditions showed 70% rigidity during the test problems and 58% failure of the extinction problem, while the anxiety-inducing situation showed 98% and 97% respectively.